 - 1 cup unsalted butter, softened to room temperature

-- 1 cup dark brown sugar
+- 1 cup granulated sugar

-- 1 tablespoon pure vanilla extract
+- 1 tablespoon pure vanilla extract or paste

 - 2 large eggs

-- 2 1/4 cups semisweet chocolate chips
+- 2 cups chocolate chips (semisweet or milk)

+- Prepare the pans.
 Cover a couple of baking sheets with parchment paper.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 Jeff the Chef @ Make It Like a Man!

 Isn't that funny?
 I came to your site to see what kind of interesting cookie recipe you might have, and there it is!